bryandeagle/LaTeX-Class/README.md

 # LaTeX-Class
-A LaTeX Class for Documents
+A nice-looking LaTeX Class for general documents